tcartwright/tcdbtools/docs/Invoke-DBMoveIndexes.md

 Moves indexes from one file group to another.
 Both file groups must exist, neither will be created for you.
 As the indexes are moved, they will be rebuilt.

 ## Notes
-All of the include and exclude parameters are OR'ed together in the following order:
+All of the include and exclude parameters are OR'ed together in the following order if any values are passed in for any of these parameters:

 - ExcludeIndexes
 - IncludeIndexes